ga-curriculum/github-collaboration/collaborator-method-merging/README.md

 You should be able to select the **Merge pull request** button.
 When you select this button, GitHub will merge the changes from the compare branch into the base branch.
 That's it!
 You have merged the changes remotely. 🎉

 Continue to merge pull requests until there are none left to merge.
-If you've followed along with the lecture so far you shouldn't encounter any merge conflicts.
+If you've followed along with the lecture so far, you shouldn't encounter any merge conflicts.

 ## Merging locally (***GitHub managers*** and ***programmers***)